 The approach recognizes that multiple spatial and temporal scales are at play with regard to ecosystem impacts, responses and local vs. regional priorities.
-Without imposing a one-size-fits-all strategy, evaluation of ecosystem responses and stakeholder perspectives requires sensitivity to spatial and temporal scales when proposing or approving projects, control measures, best management practices or other adaptation strategies.
+Without imposing a one-size fits all or an "anything goes" strategy, evaluation of ecosystem responses and stakeholder perspectives requires sensitivity to spatial and temporal scales when proposing or approving projects, control measures, best management practices or other adaptation strategies.